Sign up to receive beautynews, product samples, couponsand more.

 So, you’re a ‘90s kid through and through—or you were born slightly too late but love everything about the decade, including ‘90s hair.
 Whatever your story, there’s no doubt in our minds that the ‘90s were an era where a number of the coolest hairstyle trends, from grunge hair to butterfly hair clips, graced the beauty scene.
 Whether you want to take a walk down memory lane or get a head start on bringing back beauty trends from years past (trends are bound to resurface eventually anyway), here are 20 ‘90s hairstyles (including five ‘90s men’s hairstyles) to consider for your next beauty look.

 Oh yes, nothing says ‘90s like this pop star-inspired ‘do.
 High pigtails were all the rage during this decade, and while you may feel as though pigtails can’t be trendy, we have a few tricks up our sleeve to make pigtails look chic.

 L’Oréal Paris EverSleek Frizz Finish Oil-In-Serum

 Get the look:

 Start by applying a smoothing hair serum throughout your mane.
 For this hairstyle, you want to avoid any frizz or stray strands.

-Gather one section of hair into your hands and start smoothing it into a ponytail towards the top of your head, making sure to smooth any bumps that may form along the way.
-Once you have your ponytail in position, secure it into place using a clear elastic.
-Repeat the same on the other side, making sure the second pigtail is aligned with the first.
+Gather one section of hair in your hands and start smoothing it into a ponytail toward the top of your head, making sure to smooth out any bumps that may form along the way.
+Once you have your ponytail in position, secure it in place using a clear elastic.
+Repeat the same process on the other side, making sure the second pigtail is in line with the first.

 If you still have your crimping iron stowed away somewhere in your bathroom cabinets, it’s time to wipe off the dust and put this throwback styling tool to use.
-If you don’t have a crimper, read on to learn another way to achieve a completely crimped look.
+If you don’t have a crimper, read on to learn another way to achieve ‘90s crimped hair.